 As we get older it is common for our memory and concentration levels to deteriorate.
-There are a number of factors that contribute to this such as diet, stress and lack of sleep.
+There are a number of factors that contribute to this such as diet, stress, and lack of sleep.
 The great thing is that there are lots of things that you can do to help you enhance your brain’s performance.
 You may be a student, working professional, both or a senior citizen – the following tips will go a long way in helping you improve your memory and ensuring you stay mentally sharp.

 Take your brain to the gym

-Give your body a work out
+Give your body a workout

 There are certain chemicals that the body releases when you take part in physical exercise, these help with stress management.
 The flow of oxygen – which is vital for the brain is increased and the risk of diseases that lead to memory loss is decreased.
 Activities that are good for the heart are also generally good for your ‘think tank’.
-Try partake in exercise that engages movement from your arms and legs like running and swimming.
+Try to partake in an exercise that engages movement from your arms and legs like running and swimming.